NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 sudo ufw allow 'Nginx Full'
 ```

-Now we can configure Nginx to server our Gitea service, by creating new configuration file (replace `your_domain` with your own).
+Now we can configure Nginx to serve our Gitea service, by creating new configuration file (replace `your_domain` with your own).

 ```sh
 sudo nano /etc/nginx/sites-available/your_domain